dancr13/neustartest/README.md

 ![alt text](/readme/images/postman.png)

 # Files to keep in mind
-Just in case, here are a list of the most important files for this test.
+Just in case, there is a list of the most important files for this test.

 1. routes/api.php
 1. app/Http/Controllers/DomainController.php